quArtiero/DyAdapt/README.md

-# DyAdapt: Adaptive ML System for Dyslexia Intervention
+# DyAdapt: Dyslexia Detection and Adaptive Learning System

-DyAdapt is a research-based application that demonstrates how machine learning can be used to both detect dyslexia and generate real-time, feedback-driven learning interventions.
-It is the applied result of an AP Research project aimed at bridging the gap between diagnosis and personalized support for dyslexic students.
+A research demonstration tool for dyslexia detection and adaptive learning support, combining machine learning with educational technology.

+## Research Context

+This application implements a machine learning-based system for early dyslexia detection and adaptive learning support.
+The system combines traditional assessment methods with modern data-driven approaches to provide personalized learning experiences.

+### Key Components
+1. **Dyslexia Detection**
+   - SVM classifier with feature selection
+   - SMOTE for handling class imbalance
+   - Confidence scoring system

+2. **Adaptive Learning System**
+   - Dynamic difficulty adjustment
+   - Real-time feedback
+   - Progress tracking

+3. **Performance Metrics**
+   - Accuracy tracking
+   - Response time analysis
+   - Intervention level adaptation

+### Methodology
+- Data Collection: Standardized assessment tasks
+- Feature Selection: ANOVA F-test
+- Model Training: SVM with balanced weights
+- Adaptive Logic: Performance-based adjustment

+## What This App Shows

+The application demonstrates:
+1. **Dyslexia Detection**
+   - Early identification using behavioral data
+   - Confidence-based predictions
+   - Feature importance analysis

+2. **Learning Progress**
+   - Session-by-session tracking
+   - Performance visualization
+   - Adaptive difficulty adjustment

+3. **Student Analytics**
+   - Accuracy trends
+   - Response time patterns
+   - Intervention effectiveness

+4. **Research Insights**
+   - Performance patterns
+   - Learning trajectories
+   - Intervention impact

+## Disclaimer

+This tool is for research demonstration purposes only.
+It should not be used as the sole basis for clinical diagnosis or educational decisions.
+The system is designed to showcase the potential of machine learning in educational technology and dyslexia research.

+Key limitations:
+- Based on simulated data
+- Limited assessment scope
+- Requires clinical validation
+- Not intended for clinical use

+For actual dyslexia assessment and intervention, please consult qualified educational and medical professionals.

 ## 🔍 Research Goal
-To develop a feedback-driven ML model that detects dyslexia and simulates how adaptive interventions can evolve in response to a student’s progress over time.
+To develop a feedback-driven ML model that detects dyslexia and simulates how adaptive interventions can evolve in response to a student's progress over time.

 ## 📁 How it Works